CodesOfRishi/navita/README.md

 Search directories in the *current working directory* and navigate to the selected one.
 If no match is found, Navita will search the history and directly navigate to the matching highest-ranked directory.

+> [!NOTE]
+> Navita will always try to match the last word in the input string with the end of the paths in the history.

 <div align="center">

 ### Search & Traverse Child Directories